CallistoVFX/RoyalRender_Blender_Submitter/README.md

 FILL_PATH_HERE

 Second one is Blender.cfg wich contains the Path to the Blender application.
- File is Placed in FILL_PATH_HERE
+ File is Placed in RR_ROOT/install_paths/Blender.cfg

-ADD DOKU LINKS TO ROYAL RENDER
+find more at the RoyalRender help page: http://www.royalrender.de/help/

 ### Installation

 You need the RR_ROOT environment variable set on the submitter machine.
 Which usually already happend automatically on RoyalRender's Worksstation client install.
-Then put the blender_rr_submitter.py in your Blender/scripts/startup folder. which is usually unter "../blender foundation/Blender/2.*/scripts/startup"
+Then put the blender_rr_submitter.py in your Blender/scripts/startup folder. which is usually at "../blender foundation/Blender/2.*/scripts/startup"
 Copy the 3D19_Blender.cfg file to the RoyalRender Root share into the folder "render_apps/_config/" After installing blender on the render clients, you add the new renderer through the config dialogue of the clientwatch's configure/render applications dialogue.
 The automatic search and add function will only work if you also add a blender.cfg file unter "render_apps/_install_paths" stating the path